 4. Dishwasher Top Rack Not Spinning

-If the top rack spray arms have all sorts of dirt, build, and debris, they will not be able to spin freely.
-Another thing that will cause the spray arm not to turn in the dishwasher is the overstacking of dishes or wrong arrangement, especially in the lower rack.
+If the top rack spray arms have all sorts of dirt, build, and debris, they cannot spin freely.
+Another thing that will cause the spray arm not to turn in the dishwasher is the overstacking of dishes or the wrong arrangement, especially in the lower rack.
 You must check what prevents your kitchen aid dishwasher from spinning correctly and clear the way.

 5. Faulty Circulation Pump